 How to Cook Filipino Food – Binignit?

-A. For the coconut milk or tuno in Cebuano
+STEP A: Preparing the coconut milk or tuno in Cebuano

 1. Prepare 1 liter of water